xaderfos/uxntal-mode/README.md

 (add-to-list 'auto-mode-alist '("\\.tal\\'" . uxntal-mode))
 ```

+## Next steps

+- add keybindings to build and run the current buffer

 ## Screenshot

-uxntal-mode with misterioso theme on a vanilla Emacs installation
+uxntal-mode with gruvbox-dark-medium theme on a vanilla Emacs installation

 ![uxntal-mode screenshot with misterioso theme on a vanilla Emacs installation](uxntal-mode.png)